babashka/http-client/README.md

 # Http-client

-An HTTP client for clojure and babashka.
+An HTTP client for Clojure and Babashka built on `java.net.http`.

 ## API